alarsalars/fpgaTOspace/projects/README.md

  This directory includes different projects ONLY with Xilinx (Vivado & Vitis).

- Ttested with Avnet ZUBoard 1CG Development Board (https://www.xilinx.com/products/boards-and-kits/1-1pusyun.html).
+ Tested with Avnet ZUBoard 1CG Development Board (https://www.xilinx.com/products/boards-and-kits/1-1pusyun.html).

  Most of the projected used both PS and PL of the Zynq UltraScale+ MPSoC